-Independence has become, in the opinion of the experts and the public alike, the single most important attribute of a credible elect authority.
-However, independence can never be absolute and the condition of being independent matters more for some electoral management functions than others.
+Independence has become, in the opinion of the experts and the public alike, the single most important attribute of a credible electoral authority.
+However, independence can never be absolute, and the condition of being independent matters more for some electoral management functions than others.
 Also, independence cannot be allowed to trump other important values such as transparency, responsiveness and accountability.

-This study demonstrate that independence, balanced by other important values, can be achieved under a number of different organizational formats.
-It is now widely accepted by election professionals and scholars that locating elect management functions in a government department does not provide sufficient distance from the partisan political process to inspire public confidence in the independence and integrity of elect process.
-Singleheaded agencies and multi-member commissions can, under appropriate structural and procedural arrangements, achieve independence, effectiveness and credibility.
-Knowledgeable, capable professional leadership committed to electoral integrity can make an important difference to the performance and reputation of a national .
+This study demonstrates that independence, balanced by other important values, can be achieved under a number of different organizational formats.
+It is now widely accepted by election professionals and scholars that locating electoral management functions in a government department does not provide sufficient distance from the partisan political process to inspire public confidence in the independence and integrity of the electoral process.
+Single-headed agencies and multi-member commissions can, under appropriate structural and procedural arrangements, achieve independence, effectiveness and credibility.
+Knowledgeable, capable professional leadership committed to electoral integrity can make an important difference to the performance and reputation of a national EMB.

-At the outset we sounded the cautionary note that generalizing from what appears to work in another national setting to the Canadian situation should be done carefully.
+At the outset, we sounded the cautionary note that generalizing from what appears to work in another national setting to the Canadian situation should be done very carefully.
 While mindful of the risks of drawing lessons from other countries, we will conclude by offering some brief comparative observations on the Canadian electoral management arrangements.

 First, we note that the Canadian electoral governance arrangements are well established and mature compared to the other countries in this study.
-In 192, Canada was the first country in the world to move the elect management function into the hands of an independent agent or fficer of Parliament. eliance on a single, impartial, professional administrator has not been followed in any of the other countries examined in this study does not negate strong reputation for integrity, consistency, stability and independence among informed observers in Canada and in other countries.
+In 1920, Canada was the first country in the world to move the electoral management function into the hands of an independent agent or officer of Parliament.
+This reliance on a single, impartial, professional administrator has not been followed in any of the other countries examined in this study, but it does not negate Elections Canada’s strong reputation for integrity, consistency, stability and independence among informed observers in Canada and in other countries.

 As a mature organization, Elections Canada represents decades of experience and evolution in response to changing circumstances.
-Because of stability and the continuity of its top leadership, the organization has become a repository of distinctive competencies.
+Because of its stability and the continuity of its top leadership, the organization has become a repository of distinctive competencies.
 It has a clear professional identity and a shared professional culture of impartiality and professionalism.
-In short, Elections Canada operates on a strong foundation that both promotes and preserves the fundamental values of electoral management in a democracy that were set at the beginning of this study.
+In short, Elections Canada operates on a strong foundation that both promotes and preserves the fundamental values of electoral management in a democracy that were set out at the beginning of this study.
 Any proposed modifications to Elections Canada should not jeopardize these organizational strengths.
 All of these observations, however, should not be read to imply that Elections Canada could not perform better or that modifications to its structures and processes should never be contemplated.